Experts in Prescription Drug Withdrawal

 TRUTH - ADHD, ADD and Mood Disorders are rampant among our young children and teenagers, and the effect that diet has on these cannot be underestimated.

-TRUTH - Poor diet and inadequate nutrition is a contributing factor in many of today’s physical illnesses, disorders, syndromes, mood and psychiatric disorders.
+TRUTH - Poor diet and inadequate nutrition are contributing factors in many of today’s physical illnesses, disorders, syndromes, mood and psychiatric disorders.

 TRUTH – Many illnesses are preventable simply by diet.